 St. Paul's Adults & Families

 Whether you are a single adult who just moved to the area or a parent trying to find the right place for your family, St. Paul’s is happy to meet you and help you connect.
-Make sure you visit our UPCOMING EVENTS page for all the latest church happenings.
+Keep scrolling to see many of our offerings.

 “Therefore encourage one another and build one another up, just as you are doing.”